Black Christmas (2019 film)

-Black Christmas is a 2019 American slasher film directed by Sophia Takal, and written by Takal and April Wolfe.
-Part of the Black Christmas series, it is the loose second remake of the 1974 Canadian film Black Christmas, after the 2006 film, and follows a group of sorority sisters at Hawthorne College as they are preyed upon by an unknown stalker.
+Black Christmas is a 2019 supernatural slasher film directed by Sophia Takal, and written by Takal and April Wolfe.
+Part of the Black Christmas series, it is the loose second remake of the 1974 film, after the 2006 film, and follows a group of sorority sisters at Hawthorne College as they are preyed upon by an unknown stalker.
 The film stars Imogen Poots, Aleyse Shannon, Lily Donoghue, Brittany O'Grady, Caleb Eberhardt, and Cary Elwes.

 Development of the project began in June 2019, when Jason Blum announced that he would produce the film through his studio Blumhouse Productions.
-Sophia Takal signed as director and co-writer, and principal photography began soon after, lasting for 27 days in Otago.
+Sophia Takal signed as director and co-writer with principal photography beginning soon after, lasting for 27 days in Otago.

 Black Christmas was theatrically released in the United States on December 13, 2019, by Universal Pictures, coinciding with Friday the 13th.
-The film received mixed reviews from critics and was considered a box office success, having grossed $18 million worldwide on a $5 million budget.
+The film received mixed-to-negative reviews from critics, criticizing its deviation from the original film's story, the overt political messages, and its PG-13 rating, although critics praised Poots' performance and deemed it an improvement over the 2006 film.
+It has grossed $18 million worldwide on a $5 million budget.

 Plot

 While walking home, Hawthorne College student Lindsay is killed by a masked individual.
 Riley Stone, a member of the Mu Kappa Epsilon sorority, struggles with PTSD after being raped by Delta Kappa Omicron fraternity president Brian Huntley.
 Meanwhile, her sorority sister Kris has angered the DKO fraternity and Professor Gelson following a petition from her requesting that university founder Calvin Hawthorne's bust be moved from the main building and another requesting Gelson be fired due to his refusal to teach books written by women.

-Riley and Kris, along with their friends Marty, Jesse, and Helena, arrive at the DKO fraternity for the talent show where Riley discovers new pledges for DKO engaging in a ritual around Hawthorne's bust.
+Riley and Kris, along with their friends Marty, Jesse and Helena, arrive at the DKO fraternity for the talent show where Riley discovers new pledges for DKO engaging in a ritual around Hawthorne's bust.
 She saves a drunken Helena from being sexually assaulted by a DKO member and takes Helena's place in the talent show.
 Upon seeing Brian in the crowd, she performs a song with her sorority sisters condemning the rape culture at the fraternity.
-Later, Helena is abducted by Lindsay's attacker while Riley begins to bond with Landon, a kind-hearted frat boy.
-The girls start to receive threatening text messages from an account posing as Calvin Hawthorne, similar to what Lindsey had received before she was murdered.
+Later, Helena is abducted by Lindsay's attacker while Riley begins to bond with Landon, a kind-hearted fellow student.
+The girls start to receive threatening text messages from an account posing as Calvin Hawthorne, similar to what Lindsay had received before she was murdered.
 The next day, sorority sister Fran is attacked and killed by the masked assailant.
 While searching for Helena, Riley encounters Gelson and finds his list of the MKE girls.
 She reports the disappearances to campus police, but they refuse to help.